kfahn22/water-ripples/README.md

-# water-ripples
+# Attempting to get a buffer working to render water ripples in a shader using p5.js.

-Attempting water ripples with a shader
+## Current attempt trying to using multiple shaders